dublr/dublr/README.md

 **Mint price:** The mint price doubles every 90 days, equivalent to a compound interest rate for the _maximum_ price a coin may be sold for of 0.77% per day.
 The mint price increases exponentially at this rate over 30 doubling periods (7.5 years).
 The mint price puts a hard cap on how fast the price of Dublr tokens may grow, increasing total supply as needed to meet the demand, to keep tokens selling at the mint price or below.
 After 30 doubling periods, minting is permanently disabled, fixing the total supply forever.
 However, minting will probably stop long before the 30th doubling period due to the mint price eventually becoming exorbitant.

-**No promise of profits by the issuer:** No profit or return is guaranteed, promised, or predicted if DUBLR tokens are purchased.
-It is impossible to predict actual market behavior, and DUBLR tokens can sell at any price.
-See [Legal Agreement and Disclaimers](LEGAL.md).
+**No promise of profits by the issuer:** No profit or return is guaranteed, promised, or predicted if DUBLR tokens are purchased or sold using the Dublr smart contract or any other trading platform.
+It is impossible to predict actual market behavior, DUBLR tokens can sell at any price, and sudden market events can cause significant loss.
+See the full [Legal Agreement and Disclaimers](https://github.com/dublr/dublr/blob/main/LEGAL.md).

 **Security:** Dublr is tightly secured against security vulnerabilities, via: